1. When should soil be sampled?

 7. What if I have an area of poor crop growth?

-If you have a trouble spot, a separate sample taken from this area may be necessary.
+f you have a trouble spot, a separate sample taken from that area may be necessary.

 8. Should the sample be dry?

-Do not bring in wet samples.
+Do not send in wet samples.
 If it is necessary to sample wet soil, spread the sample on a sheet of newspaper and allow it to dry at room temperature.

 9. How much soil is needed for each composite sample?